Healthcare retention and recruitment: challenges and tips

 This not only relates to the qualifications of your desired candidate but also the soft skills and other qualities the individual needs to possess to work in your practice.

-They will also be able to inform you if the person requires any extra training, allowing you to organise this with a provider so that they can get to grips with their new role as soon as possible.
+They will also be able to inform you if the person requires any extra training, allowing you to organize this with a provider so that they can get to grips with their new role as soon as possible.

 Choosing a recruiter with care